saraaahh63/The-Hollywood-Diversity-Report/README.md

 ## The Process

-My initial idea for this project was to look at diversity over a 10 year period from 2009 to 2019, and include gender, **specific** ethnicity and sexual orientation of each director.
+My initial idea for this project was to look at diversity over a 10 year period from 2009 to 2019, and include gender identity, **specific** ethnicity and sexual orientation of each director.

 The decision to limit the number of years within my dataset was mostly due to the scraping process and how difficult it became once the formating of the wikipedia pages I scraped changed.
 The pages for 2009-2013 were written in the exact same format, while 2014 and above had very different (and troublesome) formatting per page.